derak-isaack/FedML/README.md

    weighted avg       0.96      0.96      0.96      5511
 ```
 ![Model Classification report](Classification_report.png)
+Out of 2709 cell images in the validation set, the `mobilenet` model correctly predicts 2564 cell images as parasitized and misclassified only 145 cells(*False Positives*)

+Out of 2802 cell images in the validation set, the `mobilenet` model correctly predicts 2730 cell images as Uninfected and misclassified only 72 cells(*False Negatives*)

-The model achieved a 96% accuracy on the test set.
+Generally the model achieved a 96% accuracy on the test set.

 - 📊 **Dataset**:
   - Source: [NIH Malaria Dataset](https://data.lhncbc.nlm.nih.gov/public/Malaria/cell_images.zip)